- J.D., Hamline University School of Law

 - B.A., University of Minnesota, with Distinction

-Benjamin is a member of the National Association of Subrogation Professionals (NASP).
+Ben is also member of the National Association of Subrogation Professionals (NASP).
 At the 2014 National Conference in Orlando, FL, along with fellow Yost & Baill attorney Kelly Micheletti, he gave a presentation titled “Speak Softly & Carry a Black Pen: Negotiation with Pro Se Defendants.”
-Benjamin also wrote an article in the Spring/Summer 2014 edition of the NASP Subrogator, which highlighted and discussed reaching settlement with pro se defendants in auto subrogation cases.
+He also wrote an article in the Spring/Summer 2014 edition of the NASP Subrogator, which highlighted and discussed reaching settlement with pro se defendants in auto subrogation cases.